AUSTRALIAN CHAMBER OF COMMERCE OF MONGOLIA DONATIONS POLICY

 The Treasurer of the Chamber must submit quarterly reports on donations by the Chamber after each distribution of donations.

-The Treasure of the Chamber will authorise all payments to successful Entities via the Chamber’s office.
+The Treasure of the Chamber will authorize all payments to successful Entities via the Chamber’s office.

 Copies of the charitable accounts will be made available to members of the Chamber on request, and submitted to the board quarterly.